 - 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2 A. As required by Section 143(3) of the Act, we report that: - a.
 We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b.
-In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except that the back-up of certain softwares/ applications which form part of the 'books of account and other relevant books and papers in electronic mode' have not been maintained on the servers physically located in India.
-Further, in respect of one software / application, we are unable to comment on whether the back-up of the books of account and other relevant books and papers in electronic mode has been kept on servers on a daily basis due to lack of availability of sufficient information / evidence. - c.
-The balance sheet, the statement of profit and loss (including other comprehensive income), the statement of changes in equity and the statement of cash flows dealt with by this Report are in agreement with the books of account.
+In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c.
+The balance sheet, the statement of profit and loss (including other comprehensive income), the statement of changes in equity and the statement of cash flows dealt with by this Report are in agreement with the books of account. - In our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act. - e.
+On the basis of the written representations received from the directors as on 18 April 2023 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2023 from being appointed as a director in terms of Section 164(2) of the Act. - f.
+With respect to the adequacy of the internal financial controls with reference to financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - B. With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - a.
+The Company has disclosed the impact of pending litigations as at 31 March 2023 on its financial position in its financial statements Refer Note 20 to the financial statements. - The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - c.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.

-Independent Auditor's Report (Continued) SAMHI Hotels (Gurgaon) Private Limited
+Independent Auditor's Report (Continued)

+Paulmech Hospitality Private Limited